Jackv-makes/SGR/readme.md

 # Features
 - Supplies 5V voltage to Gameboy Pocket/Color
-- Easy to build only needing 6 components
+- Easy to build, only needing 6 components
-- Easy to test voltages with test points on the back of the board
+- Test points on the back for checking voltages
 - Removes the need for C32 and C35 on the Gameboy Color
 - Can be manufactured in any color you like to match your theme